stolyarenkoks/UnlockSlider/README.md

 view.addSubview(slider)
 ```

-Take a look at the `Example` project for an integration example.
+Take a look at the `Demo` project for an integration and customization example.

 ## License